 Deb: Who or what has inspired your style over the years?

 Mandy: Being from the Midwest, I have always drawn inspiration from magazines and looks I have seen on television.
-However, one of my favorite hobbies is to go shopping!
+However, one of my favorite hobbies is going shopping!
 Not always to purchase items, but to see what the latest trends are.
 This would be my main source of inspiration!!

 Deb: Has your style changed much over the years?
 If so, how?